How you start your day is how you live your day.

 Chapter IWhy does the first hour matter so much?

 This window matters because it is when your mind is freshest, willpower is fullest, and the world has not yet started demanding from you.
 By 10 AM, most people have absorbed dozens of signals pulling attention to other people's priorities.
-This part of the day is the only part you can fully control, and what you do with it sets the trajectory for the next fifteen.
+What you let into the first hour decides what the next fifteen hours run on.

 Neuroscience research on the cortisol awakening response, documented by Fries, Dettenborn, and Kirschbaum in their 2009 review, shows cortisol rises 38 to 75 percent within 30 to 45 minutes of waking.
-This rise powers morning alertness.
-Managing the window well means working with this physiology.
-Phone first, news first, or alarm snoozed repeatedly all disrupt the natural wake cycle.
+That surge primes you for action either way.
+Start the hour with reactive inputs and the spike runs on anxiety.
+Start it with deliberate movement and focus and the same surge powers sustained attention.
+Same biology.
+Opposite day.

 The compounding is what makes this window disproportionately important.
 One good morning does not change your life.
 365 good mornings do.
-The skills you build, the clarity you develop, the discipline you strengthen, all compound across mornings.
-Your routine, repeated daily, becomes your life trajectory.
+Your routine, repeated daily, becomes your trajectory, which is why morning discipline is the highest-leverage discipline available.
 (Related: The Morning Routine for Burnout Recovery.)

 Chapter IIWhat is an intentional morning versus a reactive one?